 Be A Clean Person

-There are also certain Airbnb etiquette for guest from the Airbnnb Host.
+There are also certain expectation that Airbnb guests tidy up after themselves.
 These mostly pertain to cleanliness and respect for the property you’re staying in.

 Imagine you’re visiting friends you haven’t seen for years, and they’re not home.
-Those kind of expectations.
-Clean up after yourself.
-Don’t break stuff!
-Basic good person expectations.
+Those kind of expectations: clean up after yourself, don’t break stuff!
+Basic ‘be a good person’ expectations.

 However, if you’re unclear, here are the main Airbnb cleanliness tips: